 With plenty to see and do and a fun, laid-back vibe, Cascais is a popular place to head to from Lisbon for those looking for sunshine, sand and sea.

 While Cascais offers everything you’d expect from a seaside town, it also offers more in the way of cultural and outdoor pursuits.
-Combined, this coastal city has plenty to offer for all.
+Combined, there are lots and lots of great things to do in Cascais.

 For those based in Lisbon, Cascais is easy and cheap to get to by train and onward travel is possible to beautiful Sintra.

-6 Things to See & Do in Cascais, Portugal
+6 of the best things to do in Cascais, Portugal

 There’s pleasure to be found by simply wandering around the centre of Cascais.
 In particular, there are a number of small squares, each decked out in traditional Portuguese black and white tiles arranged in wavy patterns.
 There are also plenty of ageing buildings fitted out with decorative tiles to seek out.

-As you explore, you might like to pop by some of city’s attractions and establishements.
-The following is a list of things of things that we did on our day trip to Cascais that we recommend.
+As you explore, you might like to pop by some of city’s attractions and establishments.
+The following is a list of things that we did on our day trip to Cascais that we recommend.

 Find a spot on the beach and relax

 Cascais is ultimately a seaside town, so spending some time on the beach, even if it’s to enjoy an ice cream or a quick paddle in the warm waters, seems appropriate.
-While Cascais doesn’t have mile upon mile of sandy beaches, what it does offer is a number of small beaches hidden amidst rocks crags.
+While Cascais doesn’t have mile upon mile of sandy beaches, what it does offer is a number of small beaches hidden amidst craggy rocks.

 The first beach you’ll probably see upon arrival in Cascais is tiny Baía de Cascais (address above) which, depending on when you visit, might seem a little bit busy.
 If you’re want your time on the beach to be a little more peaceful, know that you can walk along the coastline in either direction and you’ll find many more beaches to choose from.
 The sandy beaches to the south west, set into the rocks near to the Lighthouse Museum of Santa Marta are particularly nice as the waters are very calm.
 If though you’re wanting a more traditional promenade beach, walk eastwards beyond Palácio Seixas.